-a) Directors Transactions with Directors
+a) Directors - Transactions with Directors

-Mr. Ewen Crouch AM, a director of the Group, was a partner with Allens during the year.
-During the year, this firm provided pro-bono professional services to the Group.
+Mr. Ewen Crouch AM, a Director of the Group, was a partner with Allens and a Director of Westpac Banking Corporation during the year.
+During the year, Allens provided pro-bono professional services to the Group and Westpac Banking Corporation provided banking services to the Group.